A super easy homemade pigs in a blanket recipe that uses a whole wheat yeast dough with a quick rise so you can have warm fresh hot dog rolls anytime.

 4. Place then seam-side down on a lined or greased cookie sheet.
 I place them pretty close, as I don't care if they touch.

 Homemade Pigs In A Blanket

-- 2 c. warm water
+- 2 cups warm water

-- 2 Tb. honey
+- 2 tablespoons honey

-- 1 Tb. salt
+- 1 tablespoons salt

-- 2 Tb. oil
+- 2 tablespoons oil

-- 4-1/2 – 5 c. whole wheat white flour (or half unbleached/whole wheat)
+- 4 1/2 to 5 cup whole wheat white flour or half unbleached/whole wheat

 - Mix water, yeast, and honey until yeast and honey are dissolved.
-Add the salt, oil, and 4-1/2 cups of flour to make a soft dough.
+Add the salt, oil, and 4 1/2 cups of flour to make a soft dough.